 16 Nov Six tips to telling a better business story

-If you believe the hype, storytelling is the new, must-have business skill.
-Just Google “Business Storytelling” to see that everybody out there seems to have advice.
-TED talks and online articles from every corner of the internet promise help.
-I am guilty of joining the blog bandwagon not long ago (pardon the plug, but see: Your survival guide to the marketing revolution).
-Not to scare you, but it’s true: storytelling really is the answer—to just about everything—but more than you think, storytelling is well within your grasp.
+If you believe the hype, storytelling is the new must-have business skill.
+Just search “Business Storytelling” to see that everybody out there seems to have advice on the topic.
+TED talks and online articles from every corner of the internet promise to help.
+It’s true – storytelling really is the best way to talk about your business, and it’s also well within your grasp.

 The manual labor of business storytelling

 The great shift in current marketing thinking is the awareness that an emotional connection is the most powerful way to sell.
 Reason only goes so far.
-Storytelling, more reliably than anything else, generates emotional connection and the loyalty and excitement that follow close behind.
-A thread of narrative is far more engaging than a set of facts.
-Add to this wanting to connect with millennials—with their expectations of authenticity and meaning, particularly in the commercial world—and the story is the thing now more than ever.
+Storytelling generates emotional connection and the loyalty and excitement that follow close behind.
+A complete narrative is far more engaging than a set of facts.
+Further, millennials expect authenticity and meaning from businesses, and a solid story is the way to communicate those things.

-As new as the storytelling trend is, its roots are ancient, going back to and defining previous stages in our evolution.
-Storytelling started as a survival tool, and it puts information into a form that stimulates our brains more intensely and shortcuts to our emotions.
-In the same way, that song lyrics are easier to remember than, say, an annual report, storytelling essentially adds “music” to underscore information.
+Storytelling stimulates our brains more intensely by making a connection with our emotions.
+In the same way that song lyrics are easier to remember than, say, an annual report, storytelling essentially adds “music” to underscore information.
 With that “music” comes empathy, perspective and engagement.
-If you don’t believe me, just watch one of these commercials from Apple or Extra or Always.
+This commercial from Always is a great example.

-Storytelling, when practiced brilliantly, can seem like emotional slight of hand.
-Apple and Coca-Cola are masters of selling an experience and generating a brand loyalty that transcends the products themselves—and even reason.
-Storytelling drives these mechanisms, but it’s not magic.
-There is art to it, but storytelling is a craft.
+Coca-Cola is a master of selling an experience and generating brand loyalty that transcends the products themselves.
 With some practice and sound thinking, anyone can put a more compelling story of oneself or one’s business out in the world.

 1. Think about your mission statement

 Don’t have one?
 Then write one.
 Your mission statement should directly state how you want to change the world.
 Yes, it should be that big no matter the size of what you are selling.
-Think about how you will benefit people.
-Look at Coca-Cola and Pepsi’s mission statements.
-Pepsi’s begins: “As one of the largest food and beverage companies in the world, our mission is to provide consumers around the world with delicious, affordable, convenient and complementary foods and beverages.”
-And Coca-Cola’s: “To refresh the world…To inspire moments of optimism and happiness…To create value and make a difference.”
-Still wonder why Coke is winning that rivalry?
+Think about how you will ultimately benefit people.
+Coca-Cola’s mission statement is “To refresh the world…To inspire moments of optimism and happiness…To create value and make a difference.”
+This mission statement is just one carefully crafted component of how Coke has made itself such an iconic brand.
 Need more examples?
 Try here.

-Did you start out in a garage?
-Are you literally saving the environment?
-Is your product smarter/cheaper/better made than the competition?
+Are you saving the environment?
+Is your product smarter, cheaper, or better made than the competition?
 Think of this as the kindergarten show-and-tell moment.
-What you do may be complex, but some thrilling part of your story is simple and accessible.
-Every company does something interesting, and you just have to do the work to find the best way to translate your selling points into words.
-Talk about your company to your friends.
-See what holds their attention and focus on that.
+What you do may be complex, but some part of your story is simple and accessible.
+Every company does something interesting – you just have to do the work to find the best way to translate your selling points into words.
+Talk about your company to your friends and see what holds their attention.
+Then, focus on that.

 3. Tell the truth

 Resist the temptation to embellish.
 Truth does make the most compelling, lasting story.
-If you’re stuck, always try a different angle before bending the facts.
+If you’re stuck, always try a different angle rather than bending the facts.

 4. Stick to your mission

 Beware of distraction.
-Resist the urge to do “a bit of everything” and think about if what you are communicating is actually helping to achieve your mission.
-Are you targeting the audience you really want to target?
-Are you putting your best foot forward?
-In the fragmented state of marketing, you can’t just throw things up onto a wall and see what sticks.
+Resist the urge to do “a bit of everything” and instead, make sure that everything you communicate leads back to your mission.
+In the fragmented state of marketing, you can’t just throw things onto a wall and see what sticks.
 Religiously following your mission will keep you focused and efficient.

 5. Be bold

-A certain dose of singular, obsessive thinking will help.
-Get opinions from people you trust but avoid consensus by committee which reliably dulls the edges of your story.
-Be bold and vulnerable even if it’s scary as hell.
+Get opinions from people you trust, but avoid consensus by committee, which reliably dulls the edges of your story.
+Be bold and vulnerable even if it’s scary.
 It’s always best to tap into what is most yourself.
-Our best ideas often come accompanied by the disclaimer, “This may be a bad idea, but…” Don’t believe there are no bad ideas.
-There are bad ideas, but they are often on the way to great ideas.
-Explore them.
-With practice (see the next step), you’ll soon learn the difference between what’s too far in a bad way and what’s too far in a good way.
+Our best ideas often come accompanied by the disclaimer, “This may be a bad idea, but…” And while there are bad ideas, they are often the stepping stones to great ideas.

 6. Practice, practice, practice

 You’re not going to get it right and refined on the first try.
-The process of solidifying and polishing your story takes trial and error and time.
-But the more you try it out, the better you will get.
-As with any project that involves building something from nothing, there will a moment in the middle (more likely multiple moments) when you hate what you’ve done and want to throw it out and start over.
-Know this is normal.
-With more experience, you’ll be able to identify the 10% of the time you actually should throw things out.
-90% of the time, the path is ahead, and you will be surprised—amazed, even—where you eventually get.
+The process of solidifying and polishing your story takes time for trial and error.
+As with any project that involves building something from nothing, there will be a moment (or multiple moments) during the process where you hate what you’ve done and want to throw it out and start over.
+Know that this is normal.
+Most of the time, you will be surprised by where these ideas lead you.